pinskylab/genomics/manuals/Guide to using the Amarel cluster.md

 	#SBATCH --mail-type=ALL

 You can control how preempted jobs are dealt with when you set the parameters for the slurm scheduler.
 My example run_fsc.sh script told slurm to not requeue preempted jobs, so any jobs that do get preempted are canceled.

+Preemption can be avoided because you are eligible to belong to more than one owner group.
+Once you have a general amarel account, you can be added to the Ecology owned node, the Pinsky owned node, and the Jensen owned node.
+Belonging to these nodes allows you to use them in your slurm.
+Belonging to these groups adds you a group, for example Malin's group is "g_mlp195" (g for group).
+Once you belong to his group, you can access his partition: p_mlp195 (p for partition), and storage: f_mlp195 (f for files).
+You can call the other group partitions by using this same format.

 ### **Setting up a keyless ssh connection**: